-Is there any consumer purchase that new parents worry more about than buying a car seat?
+Is there any consumer purchase new parents worry more about than buying a car seat?
 If you're like most of us, you use it multiple times a day, and you've got to worry about safety, ease of installation, price and comfort, among other things.

 "After 20 hours of research, including testing nine popular convertible car seats at home and crash-testing six finalists in a top lab to measure their side-impact performance, we think the Britax Marathon ClickTight is the best one for most families," the site wrote.